rostam/PreCol/readme.md

 The next number $2$ specifies the level parameter of ILU.
 The matrix name is the last parameter.

-We develop two user interfaces for \textit{PreCol}.
+We develop two user interfaces for PreCol.
 So that it can be called from within MATLAB and GraphTea~\cite{2014:07,2014:15}.
 These user interfaces help to evaluate our proposed heuristics.
-Both interfaces execute the binaries of \textit{PreCol}
-and process the output files generated by \textit{PreCol}.
+Both interfaces execute the binaries of PreCol and process the output files generated by PreCol.
 The corresponding commands in both interfaces can be executed by the following parameters,
 ```
 function (Ri,R_p,R_a,Phi) = precol(coloring,
   coloring_ordering,ilu_ordering,block_size,
   ILU_level_parameter,matrix_name,alpha)
 ```
-in which the input parameters are passed directly to \textit{PreCol}.
+in which the input parameters are passed directly to PreCol.

 - doc: The doxygen config file, the generated html files are available under https://rostam.github.io/precol/index.html
 - stats: Python and Matlab scripts to compute the diagrams in Rostami's dissertation